aspose-svg/Aspose.SVG-for-.NET/README.md

 Any operating system that can install Mono (.NET 4.0 Framework support) or use .NET core can use Aspose.SVG for .NET.
 This includes Windows, Linux, and MacOS.

-## Getting Started with Aspose.SVG for .NET
+## Get Started with Aspose.SVG for .NET

 Are you ready to give Aspose.SVG for .NET a try?
 Simply execute `Install-Package Aspose.SVG` from Package Manager Console in Visual Studio to fetch the NuGet package.
 If you already have Aspose.SVG for .NET and want to upgrade the version, please execute `Update-Package Aspose.SVG` to get the latest version.